 We really only wear 20% of our wardrobe.

-Go on dispute me on this!
-Here's an experiment: each time you wear an item, hang it separately from the rest of your closet.
+Here's an experiment: each time you wear an item, turn it inside out.
 After two weeks, please tell me how much of your closet has been used.
 (This doesn't count if you have a capsule wardrobe already.)
 From here, figure out why you only wear 20%.
 Are the rest of the clothes out of trend, misshapen, needs mending, or no longer your style?
 If so, it's time to let them go and start investing in quality pieces that will carry you through various trends.
 Trends come and go, but your personal style is unique to you and therefore timeless.

 Hard Truth #9: